Agent (comics): Fictional character biography

-Rick Mason served as a mercenary who specialized in the non-lethal handling of superhumans, having grown up exposed to advanced technology necessary for such tasks as the son of the criminal inventor Phineas Mason, better known as The Tinkerer.
+Rick Mason served as a mercenary with a specialization in the non-lethal handling of superhumans, having grown up exposed to advanced technology necessary for such tasks as the son of the criminal inventor Phineas Mason, better known as Tinkerer.

 Mason became a highly trained covert operative due to the experience he gained working alongside individuals like Nick Fury, Dennis Nayland, and Alexi Vazhin.
 He decided to become freelance, adopting the codename "The Agent," and has completed missions for the governments of many nations, including the United States, Israel, Japan, and the United Kingdom.

 Mason was once hired to kill an alleged mole code-named "Vitamin" from the Central Intelligence Agency in Berlin.
 In an attempt to kill him, Mason blew up a hotel, but he was under observation by Michael Rossi and Carol Danvers, who tracked him across the city.
 Mason escaped using one of his father's devices to become invisible.

 His upbringing in New York City brought him into contact with many criminals due to his father's occupation.
 Ill at ease with wrong-doers, the Agent sought a path in life other than aiding others in perpetrating crimes.
 Becoming a mercenary the Agent worked for S.H.I.E.L.D. though was later hired by the British government to prevent the super team China Force from overthrowing their rule of Hong Kong.
 Returning to S.H.I.E.L.D., he was required by Nick Fury to undertake a similar mission in Costa Brava involving American-backed rebels.
 The Agent discovered that one of his former teachers, Teng Yun-Suan, was responsible for both of these incidents.
 Yun-Suan met death at the Agent's hands.
-As a freelance mercenary who specialized in non-lethal metahuman handlings, he assisted Nick Fury involving metahuman mercenaries.
+As a freelance mercenary with a specialization in non-lethal superhuman handlings, he assisted Nick Fury involving superhuman mercenaries.

 The Agent remained on good terms with his father despite the latter making a living in a field he did not approve of.
 The Corporation used this to their advantage and kidnapped the Agent to force the Tinkerer to work for them.
 Mason encounters Luke Cage and Dakota North and the three defeat the Corporation.
-Unfortunately, Mason was apparently killed later on after which his activities as the anonymous Agent were public knowledge.
+However, Mason was apparently killed later on after which his activities as the anonymous Agent were public knowledge.

-Mason's own son perished during Nitro's explosion in Stamford, Connecticut which heralded the Civil War's beginning.
+Mason's own son was killed in an explosion caused by Nitro in Stamford, Connecticut, which heralded the Civil War's beginning.

-Mason later teamed up with Carol Danvers, and the two learned about Ghazi Rashid now as a metahuman.
-After it's revealed that Rossi was Vitamin and Ms. Marvel gets overloaded with power, Mason almost dies from a bomb and only makes it out in time.
-He tracked Rossi to Brazil who he killed then spoke with Norman Osborn for his father's prison release, threatening death for Ms. Marvel's apparent death.
+Mason later worked with Carol Danvers and the two learned about Ghazi Rashid, who now possesses superhuman abilities.
+After it is revealed that Rossi was Vitamin and Ms. Marvel gets overloaded with power, Mason almost dies from a bomb and only makes it out in time.
+He tracked Rossi to Brazil who he killed.
+Then he spoke with Norman Osborn for his father's prison release, threatening death for Ms. Marvel's apparent death.

+Powers and abilities

+Agent is an expert at armed combat and hand-to-hand combat.